Automatic Allow Rule Generation

 This enhancement allows for assisted rule generation when a false positive alert has been identified.

 Using this functionality will enable the user to quickly remedy unnecessary generated alerts by creating an Allow Rule.
 This functionality only works for the File Access, Network Access, and Program Access alert types all of which fall under Lockdown Rules.
-The Automatic Allow Rule generation ability is only for Lockdown rules and not for the Ransomware, Cryptojacking or Tampering rule types.
+The Automatic Allow Rule generation ability is only for Lockdown rules and not for the Ransomware, Cryptojacking, or Tampering rule types.

 Create an Add Allow Rule Policy